An ICRC representative officially hands over wheelchairs to the regional paralympic committee representatives, Addis Ababa. Alemayehu TAKELE / ICRC

 The ICRC also donated 170 wheelchairs along with their spare parts to EWBA during the stated event bringing the total number of basketball wheelchairs it provided so far in support of PWDs to 350.

 The General Assembly which oversaw the establishment of the Ethiopian Wheelchair Basketball Association, Addis Ababa.
-Photo: Alemayehu Takele / ICRC
+Alemayehu TAKELE / ICRC

 The basketball wheelchairs, which were donated with an aim of expanding and promoting wheelchair basketball game in the country and to allow more PWDs to enjoy playing and having the opportunity for socializing, will be distributed among six regional Paralympics committees existing in six regions, according to Solomon Berhanu, a physiotherapist working for the ICRC.

-Yimer Haile, EBF Office Head said, on his part, that "Thanks to the joint effort, today there are 15 wheelchair basketball teams established in six regions having over 150 female and male (PWDs) wheelchair basketball players."
+Yimer Haile, EBF office head said, "Thanks to the joint effort, today there are 15 wheelchair basketball teams established in six regions having over 150 female and male (PWDs) wheelchair basketball players."

 Since 2014, the ICRC has been working closely with EBF to help facilitate social inclusion of PWDs through sports for people who attend physical rehabilitation services at ICRC-supported physical rehabilitation centres.